amoin512/project-python-todo-cli/README.md

 2. **Set the GCP Project**

-Set the project you want to work with:
+Set the project to work with:

 ```
 gcloud config set project PROJECT_ID